SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 ### Current Progress
 - Team currently meets the criteria for deliverable 3.
 - GUIs are enhanced
-- Design Patterns are in 'CLI' format yet are not completley integrated.
+- Design Patterns are in single script format yet are not completley integrated.

 ### Areas We Excelled
 - Communication